 When the Motley Fool recommends a company, there is usually an immediate spike in the price.
 Fool newsletter subscribers are notoriously long-term minded and rarely sell, meaning the stock price will continue to rise.

-Plaid may also receive a recommendation by the Motley Fool Rule Breakers newsletter or other premium services.
+Plaid may also receive a recommendation by the Motley Fool Rule Breakers (Rule Breakers review) newsletter or other premium services.
 Both services have handily beaten the broader market since the early 2000s.

 Read this Motley Fool Stock Advisor review to learn about the stock selection methodology and about how you can participate in excellent returns.